project-sunbird/project-sunbird.github.io/pages/developer-docs/getting_started.md

 *For details, refer to the [Content APIs](http://www.sunbird.org/apis/content)*

-*For details of the content editor, its features and instructions to use it, refer to the [Content Editor page](http://www.sunbird.org/features-documentation/contenteditor)*
+*For details of the content editor, its features and instructions to use it, refer to [Content Editor](http://www.sunbird.org/features-documentation/contenteditor)*

 - **Content Editor Plugins**  - Sunbird has the capabality to extend the content editor by creating and using plugins.
 Plugin's are available for rendering, capturing telemetry, creating and registering a new repository instance, previewing created content, etc.